 What is SNOWsat?

-SNOWsat is a revolutionary technology that uses satellite data and ground-penetrating radar to accurately measure snow depth and density.
+SNOWsat is a revolutionary technology that uses satellite data and GPS radar to accurately measure snow depth and density.
 It allows our snowcat fleet to measure snow depth more than 100 feet away from the vehicle.
 With this information, our Grooming teams can create an even, consistent snow surface, ensuring a smooth and safe skiing experience.

 WHAT IT LOOKS LIKE IN A SNOWCAT: